okfn/opendatahandbook/glossary/en/terms/bulk/index.md

 lang: en
 title: Bulk
 ---

-The entirety of a dataset.
-Data is available in bulk if the entire dataset can be downloaded for further processing on the user's hardware.
-Bulk downloads should almost always be offered for open data, but may be impractical in the case of [big data](/glossary/en/terms/big-data/) or real-time data.
+Data is available in bulk if the entire dataset can be downloaded easily and efficiently to a user's own system.
+Conversely it is non-bulk if one is limited to getting small parts of the dataset, for example, are you restricted to a few elements of the data at a time and therefore require thousands or millions of requests to get the entire dataset.
+The provision of bulk access is a requirement of [open data](../open-data/).